 The brothers immediately sent Paul to the coast, but Silas and Timothy stayed at Berea.
 The men who escorted Paul brought him to Athens and then left with instructions for Silas and Timothy to join him as soon as possible.
 (Acts 17:14,15)

-At this point, Paul fled persecution and was brought to Athens.
+Paul fled persecution and was brought to Athens.
 Silas and Timothy stayed behind in Berea presumably to strengthen the new Christians there or to do some other work related to the kingdom.
 But now Paul is all alone in Athens as he waits for Silas and Timothy to arrive.
 How did that Spirit-filled Christian spend his time?
+The answer to that question reveals what Paul's evangelism was really like.

 While Paul was waiting for them in Athens, he was greatly distressed to see that the city was full of idols.
 So he reasoned in the synagogue with the Jews and the God-fearing Greeks, as well as in the marketplace day by day with those who happened to be there.
 (Acts 17:16,17)